-The First Nations Centre specializes in services to First Nations students.
+The First Nations Centre specializes in services to First Nations students and is open to all UNBC students.
 This centre provides a culturally supportive environment where leadership, spiritual growth and academic excellence are fostered.
 The First Nations Centre is available for gatherings, events and activities that are related to the interests of First Nations students.
-The array of services include: an aboriginal student association, visiting Elders, personal counselling, admissions advocacy, aboriginal peer counselling, helping circle, and a lively program of speakers and cultural activities.
+The array of services include: an aboriginal student association, visiting Elders, personal counselling, admissions advocacy, peer counselling, helping circle, and a lively program of speakers and cultural activities.